Event

 Categories

-This category is open to firms or teams that focus specifically on corporate work.
+This category is open to firms or teams that focus specifically on high-value transactions and corporate deals.
+The award recognises teams who consistently deliver exceptional results in transactional work across various sectors.

 Entry Requirements: